Kinuyo Yamashita: Life

 Yamashita was born in Amagasaki, Hyōgo, Japan.
 She began playing the piano at the age of four and took piano lessons as a child.
 After studying electronic engineering at the two-year college Osaka Electro-Communication University, she graduated in 1986 and went to work for Konami.
 After leaving Konami, Yamashita established a career as an independent composer.
-She moved to the United States in 2010, and currently resides in Montague, New Jersey.
+She moved to the United States in 2010, and currently resides with her husband in Montague, New Jersey.

 Career

-In 1986, Yamashita composed her first soundtrack to the video game Castlevania under strict hardware constraints.
+In 1986, Yamashita and Satoe Terashima composed the music to the video game Castlevania, which was her first composition.
+The composition of the music was made under strict hardware constraints of the Famicom hardware.
+Yamashita established the format for much of the music in Castlevania games, which are fast beats as well as the piece Vampire Killer, which appears in many of the games of the series.
 After her success in composing the Castlevania soundtrack, Yamashita composed for other games with Konami, including Esper Dream, Arumana no Kiseki, Stinger, Maze of Galious, Knightmare III: Shalom, and Parodius.
 She was part of the original Konami Kukeiha Club in-house band.
 In 1989, she left Konami to become a freelance composer.

-As an independent composer, Yamashita continued to score soundtracks for video games, including Mega Man X3, but she also worked on various Natsume games, including Power Blade, the Medabot series, Zen-Nippon Pro Wrestling series, Bass Masters Classic (Game Boy Color), Power Rangers: Lightspeed Rescue (GBC), WWF WrestleMania 2000 (GBC), among others.
+As an independent composer, Yamashita continued to score soundtracks for video games, including Mega Man X3, but she also worked on various Natsume Co., Ltd. games, including Power Blade, the Medabot series, Zen-Nippon Pro Wrestling series, Bass Masters Classic (Game Boy Color), Power Rangers: Lightspeed Rescue (GBC), WWF WrestleMania 2000 (GBC), among others.
 Yamashita continued to compose independently in the new millennium, working on titles such as Buffy the Vampire Slayer (Game Boy Advance), Croc 2 (GBC), Monsters, Inc. (GBA), WWF Road to WrestleMania (GBA), Power Rangers: Dino Thunder (GBA), Keitai Denjū Telefang (GBC), and other games in the Medabot series.

 From 1991 to 1995, Yamashita formed a duo ensemble called "Honey Honey" which performed live covers of American Pop and Jazz music.
 She played the piano, alto saxophone and sang background vocals.
 Yamashita also composed songs for Japanese artists under the independent label Rocketeers and R&B songs independently for American artists.

 In 2009, Yamashita completed the arrangement for "Stage 4" on the Dodonpachi Dai-Ō-Jō remix CD released in Japan.
 She also composed a song for the Wii game Walk It Out.
 In September 2009, Yamashita was invited as a special guest to Video Games Live at their concert event in Tokyo, where she appeared on stage after a performance of Castlevania produced by Tommy Tallarico.
 In 2010 and 2011, she continued to make appearances with Video Games Live performing "Castlevania Rock" with orchestras at venues including NJPAC in New Jersey, the Tilles Center in New York City and the Nokia Theatre in Los Angeles.

+In 2012, she appeared alongside Video Game Orchestra.

+She has also posted her music to you YouTube account, such as a piano arrangement of music from Mega Man X3.